Louis Charles, Count of Beaujolais: Biography

 In September 1797 Louis Charles and his brothers learnt that their mother had gone into exile in Spain, and so they decided to return to Europe.
 They went to New Orleans, planning to sail to Cuba and from there to Spain.
 The ship they took from New Orleans, however, was captured by a British warship in the Gulf of Mexico.

 The British seized the three brothers, but took them to Havana anyway.
 Unable to find passage to Europe, the three brothers spent a year in Cuba, until they were unexpectedly expelled by the Spanish authorities.
 They sailed via the Bahamas to Nova Scotia.
 Eventually, the brothers sailed back to New York, and in January 1800, they arrived in England, where they settled at Twickenham outside London.

 In September 1804 Louis Charles entered the Royal Navy, but his health did not allow him to continue a military career.
 In October he and his brothers went on a brief expedition to the French coast.
 They were fired upon by the French batteries at Boulogne but escaped without harm.

 In 1808, in an attempt to improve Louis Charles' health, his older brother Louis Philippe accompanied him on a voyage to Gibraltar, Sicily and Malta.
 The brothers were received at Casa Miari, a palace in the Maltese capital city Valletta.

 Louis Charles, however, continued to deteriorate; he died of tuberculosis a fortnight after his arrival on the island.
 His funeral took place on 3 June.
 Ten years later his body was buried on 10 April 1818 in St. John's Co-Cathedral in Valletta.
 James Pradier designed and sculpted his tomb, a replica of which is at Dreux.

-Louis Charles' portrait was painted posthumously in 1818 by Albert Gregorius (now in the Palais Royal) and by Charles-Francois Phelippes (now in the Palais-Royal).
+Louis Charles' portrait was painted posthumously in 1818 by Albert Gregorius and by Charles-Francois Phelippes (both now in the Palais-Royal).
 Another portrait was painted in 1835 by Amédée Fauré (now at the Château d'Eu).
 There are copies of all three portraits in the Palace of Versailles.